AyoolaBaba/Numerical-Analysis-Methods/chapter3.md

 ```
 <img width="568" height="413" alt="image" src="https://github.com/user-attachments/assets/706df680-6937-4b66-a2ba-cffe9f8074d9" />

-### Finds a first order approximation for the first derivative of on the interval.
+Vectorised implementations are often preferred in numerical computing because they reduce overhead and improve performance.

+Error Analysis of the Approximation
+---

+In addition to plotting the derivative approximation, it is useful to directly measure the numerical error.
+The following example compares the approximation to the exact derivative and plots the absolute error on a logarithmic scale.

-The left-hand plot should show the function in blue and the approximate first derivative as a red dashed curve.
+The left-hand plot shows the function in blue and the approximate first derivative as a red dashed curve.
 Sample code for this exercise is given below.

 ```python